CERES-RUB/academic-skills/06_Word_Processing.md

 <div class="Technology">

 Word processors save documents by default in their own formats, which cannot be reopened everywhere.
-If you send papers to lecturers or fellow students, please note the information in the section [File Formats] (06_Word_Processing.html#sec:file_formats).
+If you send papers to lecturers or fellow students, please note the information in the section [File Formats](06_Word_Processing.html#sec:file_formats).

 </div>